ishtiakrongon/Python-Projects/README.md

 domain name separately.</p>

 ## <a href="Compund_Interest_Calculator/compund_interest.py">6.
 Compound Interest Calculator</a>
-<p>This email slicer program allows user to input their email address as a string then show the output as a username and
-domain name separately.</p>
+<p>This is a compound interest calculator which is implemented in python.</p>

+## <a href="Countdown_timer/countdown_timer.py">7.
+Countdown Timer</a>
+<p>This project is a simple yet functional countdown timer written in Python.
+It allows users to input a specific time
+in seconds and then counts down to zero, displaying the time remaining in the format HH:MM:SS.
+Once the time is up, a message "Times up!" is displayed.
+This script utilizes basic Python functions and the time module to achieve its functionality.</p>